amihaiemil/amihaiemil.github.io/_posts/2017-09-01-data-should-be-animated-not-represented.markdown

 to deal with marshaling/unmarshalling or other issues related to the car.
 It will just receive a Car object which will do most of the stuff for itself, for its own data.

 An even more important advantage is testability and maintainability.
 You can easily test those Car implementations.
 On the other hand, it really makes no sense to test a DTO with getters and setters.
-Same as it makes no sense to try and unit test that private static method with 200 lines that turns the DTO in and out.
-Everyone can understand what that method does, it's simple.
-Nobody will ever forget to call a setter there and ruin the logic in 3 other "business methods".
+Same as there is no sense in trying to unit test that private static method, with 200 lines, that turns the DTO in and out.
+Everyone can understand what that method does, it's simple -- nobody will ever forget to call a setter there and ruin the logic in 3 other "business methods".

-So, I strongly believe data should be animated, it should be the skeleton of some smarter object, which in turn should implement interfaces and be composable.
-Here is another, shorter example, of the same principle:
+So, I strongly believe that data should be animated, it should be the skeleton of some smarter object, which in turn should implement interfaces and be composable.
+Here is another, more concrete, example of the same principle:

 We implemented [camel](https://github.com/decorators-squad/camel), an OOP YAML parser for Java.
 There is the [YamlMapping](https://github.com/decorators-squad/camel/blob/master/src/main/java/com/amihaiemil/camel/YamlMapping.java) interface and you get an instance of it by using a builder, very similar to the ``javax.json`` API: